Yyyyaaaannnnoooo/MD5-core/README.md

 # Ciao MD5
 This is a Pico Live Coding environment based on the MD5 hashing algorithm.
 It takes a text of any length and turns it into a 128-bit hash, which is then transformed into a musical score.
-This work explores the history and cryptographic retirement of MD5.
+This work explores the cryptographic retirement of MD5.
 Designed by Ronald Rivest in 1992, MD5 was a widely adopted cryptographic hash function.
 However, considered cryptographically broken since 2005-2008, it was formally deprecated by the National Institute of Standards and Technology in 2010.
+And thus turning it into a dead algorithm.

-By transforming text into musical requiems, this work composes poetic farewells to the MD5 hashing function.
+By transforming text into musical requiems, this work composes poetic farewells to say goodbye to the MD5 algorithm.

 > [This work was developed for the Hack the Promise Festival](https://hackthepromise.org/festival-2025/programm/)